 The merger agreement provides that our board of directors following the reclassification will consist of seven members.
 Messrs.
 Barnett, Clarke, Hirsch, Nicolais, Rowley and Quinn will each remain as directors following the completion of the reclassification.
 Mr. Eller will resign from our board of directors and Mr. Dagnan will be appointed to our board of directors immediately following the reclassification.
 Mr. Clarke will become the common stock director upon completion of the reclassification, and our remaining directors will become Class B directors upon completion of the reclassification.
-The composition of our board otherwise will not be affected by the reclassification or the distribution.
+The composition of our board of directors in the distribution.
 See "Board of Directors and Management of CXP."